Why health and nutrition is important for our youth.

 Afterschool Nutrition Program

-The Kids Hope Alliance is the local sponsor of the USDA’s Afterschool Nutrition Program which serves nutritious snacks and supper meals for participants in 59 afterschool programs, including TEAM UP, community-based and special needs sites.
-The Alliance employs a dietitian to assist in creating the menu for meals.
-The Alliance plays an additional role in addressing and supporting healthy behaviors by educating and providing students the opportunity to learn about and practice healthy eating and physical activity behaviors.
+The Kids Hope Alliance is the local sponsor of the USDA’s Afterschool Nutrition Program which serves nutritious snacks and supper meals for participants in local afterschool programs and community-based sites.
+KHA plays an additional role in addressing and supporting healthy behaviors by educating and providing students the opportunity to learn about and practice healthy eating and physical activity behaviors.

-The Summer Food Service Program (SFSP) provides funds to the Kids Hope Alliance summer programs to serve nutritious meals to low-income children when school is out.
-In summer 2013, the Alliance served 207,856 snacks and 249,252 lunches at 185 sites, including apartment complexes, churches, early education centers, non-public schools, public libraries, hospitals, city parks, community centers and summer camps around Jacksonville.
+The Summer Food Service Program (SFSP) provides free, nutritious meals to children and youth participating in summer programs.
+KHA partners with organizations around the city for this program.
+Locations include apartment complexes, churches, early education centers, non-public schools, public libraries, hospitals, city parks, community centers and summer camps around Jacksonville.

 To become a registered Summer Break Spot site, complete and send your application to:

 Jacksonville, Florida 32206

 For more information on the Summer Food Service Program click here or contact the Nutrition Services Manager at (904) 255-4544.